-To overcome the human error in collision avoidance of ships, the autonomous or unmanned ship has become an important direction of research in the shipping industry.
-In most cases, the state of a ship can be described on a 2-D plane with its position and course (orientation).
-Many algorithms have been carried out to do path planning and collision avoidance in dynamic environments where other ships are detected.
+To overcome human error in collision avoidance of ships, autonomous or unmanned ship has become an important direction of research in the shipping industry.
+In most cases, the state of a ship can be described on a 2D plane with its position, velocity, and course (orientation).
+Many algorithms have been developed for path planning and collision avoidance in dynamic environments where multiple other ships are detected.
 Although these algorithms can make a short-range plan and avoid collision with the existence of other dynamic obstacles, most of them assume that all target ships are moving at a constant direction and velocity, which may be violated in long-range cases.
 Another common assumption is that the encounter of ships happens in the open area, which is not true in complex environments, such as San Francisco Bay area.